apache/jena-site/source/documentation/assembler/__index.md

 construct a model and its associated resources, such as reasoners, prefix mappings, and initial content.
-The Assembler vocabulary is given in the [Assembler schema](assembler.ttl), and we'll use the prefix `ja` for its identifiers.
+The Assembler vocabulary is given in the [Assembler schema](assembler.ttl), and we'll use the prefix `ja` for its identifiers and prefix `oa` for ontology models.

 ## What is an Assembler?